dougeby/IntuneDocs/intune-azure/manage-apps/app-selective-wipe.md

 ---
 # required metadata

-title: How to wipe only corporate data from apps | Intune Azure preview | Microsoft Docs
+title: How to wipe only corporate data from appstitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn how to selectively wipe apps with Microsoft Intune."
 keywords:
 author: andredm7